UNITARIAN UNIVERSALISTS OF SARASOTA, 3975 FRUITVILLE ROAD, SARASOTA FL 34232, TEL. 941-371-4974

 Video:

-If you want to play a youtube video using the church's wifi, it will probably work for you.
+If you want to play a YouTube video using our Wi-Fi, it will probably work for you.
 However, if you want to be safe, download the video onto your computer and play it from your own hard drive.
 Then, if the internet goes down in the middle of your video, it doesn't matter.

 Share this information: